tinyeda/tinysoc/README.md

 # TinySoC: Open RISC-V CPU

-TinySoC is an open-source design for a RISC-V system on chip (SoC) CPU with custom built analog blocks.
+The goal of this project is to tapeout a RISC-V CPU system on chip (SoC) with custom designed analog IP.

 ## Background